 The new deal with AMC studios cover a whopping 18 books in both The Vampire Chronicles and The Lives of the Mayfair Witches series.
 Included in the AMC deal are Interview with the Vampire, The Vampire Lestat, The Queen of the Damned, The Tale of the Body Thief, Memnoch The Devil, The Vampire Armand, Pandora, Vittorio the Vampire, Blood and Gold, Prince Lestat, Prince Lestat and the Realms of Atlantis, and Blood Communion: A Tale of Prince Lestat.

 From The Lives of The Mayfair Witches series: The Witching Hour, Lasher, and Taltos are all part of the deal.
-And even The Vampire Chronicles/The Lives Of The Mayfair Witches crossover novels: Merrick, Blackwood Farm and Blood Canticle are included.
+Also included are The Vampire Chronicles/The Lives Of The Mayfair Witches crossover novels: Merrick, Blackwood Farm and Blood Canticle.

 Will Season One Begin with Interview with the Vampire?